-Usually, contributory negligence cases involve the claimant knowingly taking a risk in the way that he carries out his work.
-Often used as an example of explaining how contributory negligence works in practice, in an accident at work claims, is the case of Eyres v Atkinsons Kitchens and Bedrooms Ltd.
+Usually, contributory negligence cases involve the claimant knowingly taking a risk in how he does his work.
+The case of Eyres v Atkinsons Kitchens and Bedrooms Ltd is often used as an example of explaining how contributory negligence works in practice, in an accident at work claim,

-In Eyres, the claimant, C, had been driving his employer, D’s van along a motorway.
-C was a kitchen fitter, and he and his colleagues worked long hours and were well remunerated accordingly.
+In Eyres, the claimant, C, had been driving his employer, D’s van, along a motorway.
+C was a kitchen fitter; he and his colleagues worked long hours and were well-remunerated.

 On the day in question, C was driving back home from a job and had been awake continuously for around 19 hours when he lost control of his vehicle.
 He received severe injuries in the accident that followed.